 The hardtop warranty will be voided if the top is modified in any way or heavy accessories are mounted to the top.
 Also, if items like radar antennas, spotlights and other accessories are mounted in the wrong location, the warranty can be voided.
-If you intend to add equipment or make modifications to the hardtop, contact Pursuit Customer Relations to make sure the equipment you would like to add, or the intended modification will not void the hardtop warranty.
+If you intend to add equipment or make modifications to the hardtop, contact Pursuit Customer Relations to make sure the equipment you would like to add or the intended modification will not void the hardtop warranty.

-Electric Sunshade (optional)
+Electric Sunshade (Optional)

 The optional sunshade offers an extendable awning top to the aft end of the hardtop.
-This shade is deployed by the Sunshade switch on the starboard cockpit switch panel.
+This shade is deployed by the Shade switch at the helm.
 Care should be used when opening and closing to make sure that nothing is in the way.
 The awning is not intended to be deployed when the boat is underway.
 If it is left deployed while the boat is underway damage could occur to the unit or the surrounding area.